marcgreen/semantic-joplin/similar-notes/README.md

   - on l2 normalization: https://stackoverflow.com/questions/32276391/feature-normalization-advantage-of-l2-normalization
 - USE embeddings are deterministic, right? don't need to recalc embeddings like top2vec suggests? (maybe that's only for top2vec algo, not USE within top2vec?)

+## Licenses

+This plugin's source code is MIT licensed.
+Tensorflow,js is Apache 2.0 (their license is included in the .jpl)

 ---

 # Joplin Plugin